 In order for your wood fire to burn at its best efficiency, the door must provide a perfect seal with the firebox.
 Therefore, the gasket should be inspected periodically making sure to obtain an air tight fit.
-Airtightness can be improved with a simple latch mechanism adjustment.
+The airtightness can be improved with a simple latch mechanism adjustment.
 To adjust:

 - 1. Remove the lock pin (spring pin) by pulling and turning it using pliers. - 2.
-Turn the handle counter clock wise one turn to increase pressure. - 3.
-Re-install the lock pin (spring pin) with a small hammer.
+Turn the handle one counterclockwise turn to increase pressure. - 3.
+Reinstall the lock pin (spring pin) with a small hammer.